Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Introduction

 In Fig. \ref{fig:intro_challenge}, we present some movie poster samples with corresponding genres.
-Analyzing only poster images brings several challenges, since a single poster may have limited information (Fig. \ref{fig:intro_challenge}.(a)), intricate backgrounds (Fig. \ref{fig:intro_challenge}.(b)), incorporated multiple small images in a collage (Fig. \ref{fig:intro_challenge}.(c)), or included solely the cast member photos (Fig. \ref{fig:intro_challenge}.(d)).
-Here, we analyze only the poster image without any aid of other modalities to identify its genre, which is a considerably more challenging task compared to other computer vision tasks, e.g., object detection, scene recognition and classification.
-Unlike objects, genres are intangible implicit features that can hardly be precisely determined in a poster \cite{30_9057706}.
-Here, genre identification depends on the individual human perception, i.e., a poster can belong to one genre for a person, and the same poster is of another genre to some other person.
-A movie poster may be of multiple genres, introducing the challenge of multi-label classification \cite{Herrera2016} and potentially exacerbating data imbalance concerns \cite{Johnson2019SurveyOD}.
-In a poster, a genre may be suppressed by other genres, e.g., in Fig. \ref{fig:intro_challenge}.(d), \emph{action} and \emph{adventure} genres are more explicit than \emph{fantasy}.
-Moreover, the information present in posters itself brings additional challenges in identifying the movie genre, which we briefly mention in Appendix \ref{app:data_challenge}.
-In this study, we obtained posters from IMDb, where each poster can be multi-labeled \cite{Herrera2016} with a maximum of three movie genres.
+Analyzing only poster images brings several challenges, since a single poster may have limited information (Fig. \ref{fig:intro_challenge}: (a)), intricate backgrounds (Fig. \ref{fig:intro_challenge}: (b)), incorporated multiple small images in a collage (Fig. \ref{fig:intro_challenge}: (c)), or included solely the cast member photos (Fig. \ref{fig:intro_challenge}: (d)).
+We here analyze only the poster image without any aid of other modalities to identify its genre, considerably more challenging than other computer vision tasks, since genres are intangible implicit features and rely on individual human perception, i.e., one person may classify a poster as one genre while another may classify it differently \cite{30_9057706}.
+Additionally, a poster can belong to multiple genres, introducing the challenge of multi-label classification \cite{Herrera2016} and potentially exacerbating data imbalance concerns \cite{Johnson2019SurveyOD}.
+In a poster, a genre may be suppressed by other genres, e.g., in Fig. \ref{fig:intro_challenge}: (d), \emph{action} and \emph{adventure} genres are more explicit than \emph{fantasy}.
+Moreover, the information present in a poster brings additional challenges in identifying the genre, which we briefly mention in Supplementary Appendix B. In this study, we obtained posters from IMDb, where each poster can be multi-labeled \cite{Herrera2016} with up to three genres.

-In this paper, we harness the power of a transformer-based architecture for its ability to grasp the global context and decipher intricate relationships spanning the entire poster image \cite{dosovitskiy2020image}.
-We first introduce a residual dense transformer, and then engage an ensemble mechanism and an asymmetric loss to tackle multi-label genre identification \cite{ridnik2021asymmetric}.
-Furthermore, we propose a probabilistic module to accommodate a variable number of genres in the classification process.
-We now briefly mention our \emph{\textbf{contributions}} to this paper.